tbowmo/node-red-contrib-mysensors/README.md

 msg.ack
 msg.subType
 ```

+see [mysensors API](http://www.mysensors.org/download/serial_api_15) for more info on the different parts

 The following nodes will be able to use these properties to interact with the messages from the mysensors network